okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 ## Get set up

-Sample apps are provided for each solution to show you exactly how to integrate the SDK and the Widget into your own app.
+Sample apps are provided for each solution to show you exactly how to integrate the SDK <StackSnippet snippet="getsetupincludewidget" inline /> into your own app.
 Before you can run the sample apps or integrate embedded authentication into your own app, you need to do the following:

 1. [Create your Okta account](#create-your-okta-account).
 1. [Verify that the Interaction Code grant type is enabled](/docs/guides/implement-grant-type/interactioncode/main/#verify-that-the-interaction-code-grant-type-is-enabled).